avram-twitch/avram-twitch.github.io/about.md

 # Avram Twitchell

 My name is Avram Twitchell.
-I am a prospective Computer Science graduate student at the University of Utah.
+I am a current Computer Science masters student at the University of Utah.
 I love coding, statistics, economics, and diving into data!

 I studied economics at Brigham Young University, graduating with my bachelors in 2016.
 I worked for two years with the Fixed Income Investments team at Deseret Mutual Benefits Administrators.
-While there, I conducted credit and risk analysis, as well as purchasing over $500 million in Corporate bonds, commercial paper, and options.
+While there, I conducted credit and risk analysis, as well as purchasing over $500 million in corporate bonds, commercial paper, and options.

 Outside of my studies and work, I am an avid reader.
 I love reading all genres,